webrecorder/public-web-archives/README.md

 But we hope that this will change, and would be happy to add any tools that make use of this list, directly or directly.

-A future release of [pywb](https://github.com/ikreymer/pywb) will likely add support for reading this list directly.
+A future release of [pywb](https://github.com/ikreymer/pywb) will likely add support for reading WAM format files.

-[Webrecorder](https://webrecorder.io/) may use this list to provide users the ability to work with existing web archives.
+[Webrecorder](https://webrecorder.io/) may also use this directory to provide users the ability to work with existing web archives.

 ### Who created this list?

 This list originates with the [Webrecorder project](https://github.com/webrecorder/), which aims to promote distributed web archiving, encouraging anyone to create and run their own web archives.
-Having a public, distributed web archive list aligns perfectly with this mission.
+Having a formal Web Archive Manifest (WAM) as well as a public, distributed web archive directory aligns perfectly with this mission.

 You may note that Webrecorder is not yet included in this list!
 This is mostly due to to current technical limitations.
 Webrecorder allows users to create public and private collections, and there is not yet a way to access the content that users have made public through a single access point.
 This answer is here to remind us to solve this issue :)